emerald-dao/beginner-cadence-course/chapter4/day3/README.md

 1. Stores a dictionary called `ownedNFTs` that maps an `id` to the `NFT` with that `id`.
 2. Defines a `deposit` function to be able to deposit `NFT`s.
 3. Defines a `withdraw` function to be able to withdraw `NFT`s.
-4. Defiens a `getIDs` function so we can get a list of all the NFT ids in our Collection.
+4. Defines a `getIDs` function so we can get a list of all the NFT ids in our Collection.
+5. Defines a `destroy` function.
+In Cadence, **whenever you have resources inside of resources, you MUST declare a `destroy` function that manually destroys those "nested" resources with the `destroy` keyword.**

 We also defined a `createEmptyCollection` function so we can save a `Collection` to our account storage so we can manage our NFTs better.
 Let's do that now: